smttsp/last_chance_adoption/docs/adoption-process/meet-and-greet.md

 When visitors approach the cat area:

-1. Greet them warmly and introduce yourself as a Last Chance Adoption volunteer
+1. Greet them warmly and introduce yourself as a Last Chance Animal Rescue volunteer
 2. Ask if they're looking for a specific type of cat or just browsing
 3. Offer to answer any questions about our cats or adoption process
 4. Gauge their level of interest and seriousness about adoption